Albarello: Importation from China and the Middle East

 The origin of this type of pharmacy jar has its roots in the Middle East during the time of the Islamic conquests.
 The term majolica specifically refers to a type of tin glaze that originated in the Near East along Islamic trade routes, showcasing the strong influence of Islamic material culture.
 The characteristic shape of the arbarello also has its roots in the East.
 Additionally, Chinese porcelain and its manufacturing played a significant role in influencing the development and spread of arbarelli across Europe.
 The influence from the Islamic empire coupled with the manufacturing of Chinese porcelain made for mass manufacture and subsequent exportation of albarelli for several cultures including those in Italy, China, and Spain, and in turn were re-purposed for differing needs.

 Spanning out of the East from the Islamic empires and China, the albarelli were first introduced to Europe in Syria and Spain and then brought to Italy by Muslim Arab traders, during the height of the Italian Renaissance where its shape and purpose was adopted.
 By importing majolica from Spain and Syria, Italian artists began producing versions of their own that differed from the traditional Islamic arbarelli with the addition of handles to heighten the functionality of the jar and the introduction of new designs including "a trofei" (with trophies), "a foglie" (leafy designs), and "a frutti" (decorated with fruits).
 While the styles in both Spain and Italy kept on developing, clear influence could still be linked backed to traditional Chinese and Islamic ceramic designs despite the changes in style and designs.
 Eventually Syrian manufacture of the jars lead to them being described in Italian as "porcellana domaschina" (damascene porcelain), to distinguish that the blue-and-white lusterware were made in Damascus and were not authentic Chinese porcelain that had been imported into Europe previously.

 Characteristics

 Albarelli are known for having a cylindrical shape without handles and a thin neck to make them easy to handle and move.
 Albarelli are usually made out of majolica, which has helped historians decipher the history between the albarelli, due to it being such a resistant and strong material.
 In later forms after it spread throughout Europe, their design included the addition of handles that were adopted by the Italians after the 15th century.
-On average, albarelli were recorded to be 7-8 inches in height.
+On average, albarelli were recorded to be 7-8 in in height.
 Instead of having a fitted lid to cover the opening at the top, people would use a fitted paper to lay on top to seal it.